cholette/HelioSoil/README.md

 ## Summary

 This library provides tools developed for predicting soling reflectance losses for Solar Tower CSP plants using weather and plant design data.
-Two models are provided:
+Two models are provided (and are detailed in [9]):

 * A physics-based deposition.
 This model includes both full-field simulations (via the `base_models.field_model` class) and methods for fitting parameters based on experimental data via the `fitting.semi_physical` class.
 * A constant-mean deposition velocity model.
-Currently, this model can be fit to experimental data via the `fitting.constant_mean_deposition_velicity` class , but full field simulation is not yet supported.
+Currently, this model can be fit to experimental data via the `fitting.constant_mean_deposition_velocity` class , but full field simulation is not yet supported.

 This version includes the following new features: